whsky/howdy/README.md

 decomposition.
 Facebook has recently open-sourced a forecasting tool called Prophet that does exactly this.
 It also adds the benefit of being able to pass forecasting through Monte Carlo Markov Chain _(MCMC)_ algorithms to do Bayesian inference.
-This gives us confidence intervals on the predicted values as well.
+This gives us confidence intervals on the predicted values as well _(in this case, 80% CI)_.

 The MCMC portion of forecasting is passed through the python STAN package that leverages Hamiltonian Monte Carlo modeling _(with Metropolis sampling)_ which